kavon/atJIT/README.md

 cmake --build . --target install
 ```

-Where the argument for `POLLY_KNOBS` is set to `OFF` if and only if you are
+By default, `POLLY_KNOBS` is set to `OFF`.
-using the Vanilla, non-Polly LLVM.
+If you were successful in building LLVM with Polly as described in

-By default, `POLLY_KNOBS` is set to `ON`.
-If you followed the **Polly Knobs** instructions above, jump to the Build Options section below for more information.
+the Polly Knobs section above, then you will want `POLLY_KNOBS` set to `ON`.

 Once this completes, you can jump to the usage section.
 For special builds of
 atJIT, see below.